ZenoCoding/ZenoCoding/README.md

 ZenoCoding

-- Languages: Java, Python, HTML5/JS
+- Languages: Java, Python, C++ (not really)
-- Working on a custom item system for Minecraft!
+- I'm currently delving into AI And am most excited about LLMs
-- I will contribute on anything but you probably don't want my contributions
+- I'm happy to contribute to anything but you probably don't want my contributions
 - Contact me at ZenoX#3202 on discord